SCAR REVISION

 • Skin graft and flap surgery:

-Surgical scar revision is a highly individualised procedure and may not be suitable for everyone.
+Scar revision Brisbane is a highly individualised procedure and may not be suitable for everyone.
 Dr Ali Hussain will assess your condition and general health, and plan the treatment that is best suited to you.

 • You are physically healthy